 The Blavatsky Trust was founded on the 15th November 1974 by Geoffrey Farthing, Christmas Humphreys and Graham Nicholas with the following principal object:

-The object of the Trust reflects the second and third objects of the Theosophical Society (go to the objects) but the Trust operates as a separately constitued organisation to that of Theosophical Society and the English section - The Theosophical Society in England.
+The object of the Trust reflects the second and third objects of the Theosophical Society (See - About the Theosophical Society) but the Trust operates as a separately constitued organisation to that of Theosophical Society and the English section - The Theosophical Society in England.
 An address of the Trust is, however, that of the Theosophical Society in England at 50 Gloucester Place, London, W1U 8EA.
 The Trust is a public charity and depends for its activities on donations.
 Unlike the Theosophical Society, it does not have a membership, as such, with subscribing members.
 Being a registered charity the Trust enjoys tax exemption on Gift Aid sums donated, and legacies.